The QUIC Fix for Optimal Video Streaming: Introduction

 \item We motivate the extension of QUIC through a simple, practical use case: video streaming.
 To this end, we present \thesystem, a hybrid transport protocol that offers selective (or partial) reliability; \thesystem provides reliable transport for frames that explicitly request it, and unreliable, best effort transport (protected by FEC) for the rest.

-\item We show preliminary evaluations---involving experiments in controlled environments---that show \thesystem outperforms other solutions by a significant margin.
-Even under 1.28\% of loss, our approach delivers the video stream without compromising video quality, i.e., users see little or no visible quality degradation when viewing the video. \end{itemize*}
+\item We present preliminary evaluations---using experiments in controlled environments---that show \thesystem outperforms other solutions by a significant margin: even under 1.28\% of loss, our approach delivers the video stream without compromising video quality, i.e., users see little or no visible quality degradation when viewing the video. \end{itemize}